ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/UltraSeedbox Control Panel Tour.md

 * You will receive an email with a link to reset your password.
 * Enter your desired password.
 Once that's done, you'll be redirected to the login page.
 Enter your registered email address and your newly set password to continue.

-## UltraSeedbox Control Panel Tour
+## Ultraseedbox Control Panel Tour
 ### Dashboard

 * Here, you can see an overview of all of your active seedboxes under your account.